 26. The Great Hall at the British Museum, Holborn

 Oh, GO ON THEN.
-It’s the most-visited tourist attraction in Britain, but we’d be fools to leave this one out.
+It’s the one of the most-visited tourist attractions in Britain, but we’d be fools to leave this one out.
 The gorgeous, elegant glass ceiling covers a formerly outdoor courtyard to create one of London’s loveliest spaces.
 It might not be secret, but it sure is beautiful.
 And while we’re at it…

 27. Hintze Hall at Natural History Museum

 PHWOAR JUST GET A LOAD OF ALL THAT.
 That is all.